 How to Care for Outdoor Cats in Winter

 Shelter, food, and water are especially important to stray and feral cats in cold weather

-Yes, their thickened winter coats help stray and feral cats (often called "community cats") weather winter’s chill, but they still need warm, dry, well insulated, and appropriate-sized shelters.
+Yes, their thickened winter coats help feral and stray cats weather winter's chill, but they still need warm, dry, well-insulated and appropriate-sized shelters.

 How to get help building your outdoor-cat shelter

 A shelter-building party can be a fun weekend project!
 Ask your friends, neighbors and coworkers to join in.
 Try contacting local youth groups to find out if they will help build shelters as a service project.

 Where to find materials for your outdoor-cat shelter

 You may find inexpensive or free materials by asking building-supply stores or contractors if they have scrap lumber.
 Ask friends, neighbors and coworkers for used dog houses, which can be modified to make good shelters.
 You can even use a storage bin from the local hardware store.

 Creating a life-saving shelter for outdoor cats can be easy and inexpensive.

 Why size matters with cat shelters